-From Table 1.
-Wilmington, North Carolina (Station #8658120) Relative Sea Level Change, the low, intermediate, and high projected (relative) sea level increases are projected to be +0.35, +0.86, and +2.48' by 2074.
-Both the intermediate and high sea level rise rates exceed the rate in the 2010 report for Authorized Plan.
+From the Wilmington, North Carolina (Station #8658120) Relative Sea Level Change, the low, intermediate, and high projected (relative) sea-level increases are projected to be +0.35, +0.86, and +2.48' by 2074.
+Both the intermediate and high sea-level change rates exceed the rate in the 2010 report for Authorized Plan.
 If realized, SLC will have an impact on renourishment volumes required and potentially impact the frequency of nourishments.